Speakers - Summer School 2024

 Prof. María Escudero Escribano

-Group Leader at the Catalan Institute of Nanoscience and Nanotechnology
+ICREA Professor, Catalan Institute of Nanoscience and Nanotechnology (ICN2)

-Marίa Escudero Escribano graduated in Chemical Engineering from the University of Extremadura and obtained her PhD in Chemistry from the Institute of Physical Chemistry Rocasolano (Spanish National Research Council) and the Autonomous University of Madrid (2011).
-She then started her postdoctoral research at the Technical University of Denmark (2012-2015) and was a 'DFF: Sapere Aude Research Talent' postdoctoral fellow at Stanford University (2015-2017).
-She joined the University of Copenhagen in March 2017 as a tenure-track Assistant Professor in March 2017 and was promoted to Associate Professor with tenure in January 2021.
-She joined the Catalan Institute of Nanoscience and Nanotechnology (ICN2) as an ICREA Research Professor in September 2022.
+María Escudero Escribano graduated in Chemical Engineering from the University of Extremadura and obtained her PhD in Chemistry from the Autonomous University of Madrid (2011).
+She was a postdoctoral researcher at the Technical University of Denmark and Stanford University.
+She joined the University of Copenhagen as a tenure-track Assistant Professor in March 2017 and was promoted to Associate Professor in 2021.
+María joined the Catalan Institute of Nanoscience and Nanotechnology (ICN2) as an ICREA Professor in 2022, where she leads the NanoElectrocatalysis and Sustainable Chemistry (NanoESC) Group.
+Her research combines electrochemistry, materials engineering, and operando spectroscopy and microscopy to elucidate the design principles for the discovery of tailored materials for sustainable energy conversion.

 Prof. Kevin Sivula